rusty1s/RSContactGrid/README.md

 ## Documentation

-`RSContactGrid` is programmed in the *protocol orientated* way introduced in Swift 2.0.
+`RSContactGrid` is programmed the *protocol orientated* way introduced by Swift 2.0.
 That means you can easily switch the implementations by just conforming to the protocols `GridType` and `GridElementType`.
-These two protocols come with a bunch of default implementations that don't need to be implemented twice.

 ### GridType